 You think that by staying out of it, you are fine, and will not be affected, and that is 100% true.
 Your life will not change one bit, by you ignoring the struggles of others.
 You will not know the pain of walking down the street and being called names based on your skin colour.
 Your days will continue on as they always have, easy breezy lemon squeezy.
 That is white privilege.

 And I get it.
 I totally obviously do.
 Maybe not to the extent of my boss being that he’s male, but I’m a white woman living in a fairly white society, and I have a good paying job and a house and a car and life is good for me.
 But I have also been on the other side of things.

 I was a white woman in Kenya.

 So when I talk about white privilege, yes, I get it.
 I have it.
 I am privileged here in Canada.
 But I am actively choosing not to be blinded by it.
-I know from personal experience how it feels to be judged by my skin colour, and nothing else.Those people in Kenya didn’t know anything about me other than I was white, and still assumed I was a horrible individual based on that fact.
-And since then, remembering how I felt, the feeling of being unsafe, or almost in constant fear, I have consciously made a decision to never judge anyone based on skin colour, tone, hair, or where they were born.
+I know from personal experience how it feels to be judged by my skin color, and nothing else.Those people in Kenya didn’t know anything about me other than the fact I was white, and still assumed I was a horrible individual based on that fact alone.
+And since then, remembering how I felt, the feeling of being unsafe, or almost in constant fear, I have consciously made a decision to never judge anyone based on skin color, tone, hair, or where they were born etc.

-I will however judge you based on how you treat myself and other humans around you.
+I will however form my opinion of you based on how you treat myself and other humans around you.